Switzerland’s stable housing market

 Switzerland Real Estate Price Indices graph

-The Swiss housing market is expected to remain stable during the remainder of the year, with marginal price increases for both apartments and single-family homes.
+The Swiss housing market is expected to remain stable during the remainder of the year, with modest price increases for both apartments and single-family homes.
 However, low rental yields and strict foreign homeownership rules in the country are discouraging some foreign investors.

-Foreign property purchases are also severely restricted.
+Foreign property purchases are severely restricted.
 The Swiss have for a long time restricted the sale of property to foreigners, with an annual quota of permits set by the Federal Government given to non-resident foreigners seeking to acquire property in Switzerland.

 Local house price variations